tholonia/iching_cli/book/v2/markdown/hexagram_31.md

 Unyielding, Diego delved deeper into his work, aligning marble grooves to catch the light just so, and the fountain's facade began to glow with veiled promises.
 But at what cost, he wondered, would this vision solidify?
 (Manifestation).

-As water first kissed stone, a melody unfurled, stunning the town into reverent silence—Diego's mastery sprouting from their silenced doubts (Mastery).
+As water first kissed stone, a melody unfurled, stunning the town into reverent silence, Diego's mastery sprouting from their silenced doubts (Mastery).
 This fountain, his magnum opus, drew visitors from beyond the mountains, a testament not just to his craft but to his faith in a whisper realized.

 The town's echoes now danced upon other canvases, as Diego's creation transcended mere stone and song, awakening a deeper potential within each soul.
 This, he realized, was not just a fountain, but a conduit to the endless harmony between imagination and reality (Transcendence).